Injury Attorneys | Restoring LivesTM

 The line between what constitutes private use and commercial use can also be hazy.
 Local experts recommend that drone operators consult with an attorney with aviation law experience before making any flight that could be construed as having a commercial purpose, including filming an event.
 It is often recommend that an operator seek what is known as a Section 333 exemption from the FAA, in order to steer clear of later trouble.

 So far, there have been no court cases over injury caused by drones.
 But it may only be a matter of time before someone is seriously injured or extensive damage is caused by a crash.
 There have been numerous cases of bystanders being struck by drones that malfunctioned, lost power, or were poorly piloted.
-In June, a Seattle woman was knocked unconscious by a falling drone.
-During a parade in Marblehead, Massachusetts, in July two people were hit by a drone.
-A large drone, operated by a television station, went out of control and caused minor injuries to five people at a public event in Virginia in August.
-Even the operators themselves aren’t safe from their own devices: in July, an inattentive drone operator apparently knocked himself out with his own craft.
+In 2015, a Seattle woman was knocked unconscious by a falling drone.
+During a parade in Marblehead, Massachusetts, two people were hit by a drone.
+A large drone, operated by a television station, went out of control and caused minor injuries to five people at a public event in Virginia.
+Even the operators themselves aren’t safe from their own devices: An inattentive drone operator apparently knocked himself out with his own craft.

 Exactly how drones will be regulated in the future and how damage and injury incidents involving drones will be handled under the law remain to be seen.
-If you find yourself in need of legal advice in a drone-related matter, you might find it useful to discuss the situation with an attorney.
-Wilson Kehoe Winingham has experience in related areas of the law, including aviation accidents and personal injury law.
-Give us a call at 317-920-6400 or contact us online for a free consultation.
+If you find yourself in need of legal advice in a drone-related matter, contact the Indianapolis Aviation Accident Attorneys of Wilson Kehoe Winingham.
+Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.